tehrengruber/gtc/cpputil/unstructured/README.md

 - one argument for each input or output variable modelling _uSID_

 ### _unstructured SID (uSID)_
-is a SID which expects specific tags to identify dimensions:
+is a SID with a given set of tags to identify dimensions:
 - the unstructured dimension is identified with key _LocationType_
 - a possible sparse dimension is identified with the `neighbor` tag
   \[TODO maybe something like `local<LocationType>` or `neighbor<LocationType>`, but then the same for the neighbor table to be able to iterate both with the same tag.\]